elibroftw/blog.elijahlopez.ca/content/posts/university/bu-466-taxation-2.md

 - Loss carryovers (Sec.
 111)
   - Non-Capital loss (back 3 years, forward 20 years)
     - total losses including division C (applies to anything)
-  - Allowable Business Investment Losses (ABIL) - disposition of shares and debts of a Small Business Corporation
+  - Allowable Business Investment Losses (ABIL) - disposition of shares and debts of a Small Business Corporation (CCPC)
     - Similar to allowable capital loss except it can be claimed against anythin
     - the Allowable indicates a 50% inclusion of the losses
     - 50% of losses can be claimed against anything